 Free CPA AUD (Auditing & Attestation) Performing Further Procedures and Obtaining Evidence Practice Questions

-Work through further audit procedures and evidence for the CPA AUD exam.
-Questions test substantive procedures, tests of controls, analytical procedures, sampling methods, and evidence evaluation.
+Audit procedures and evidence on the CPA AUD exam tests substantive testing, tests of controls, analytical procedures, audit sampling methods (statistical and non-statistical), and the evaluation of sufficient appropriate evidence.

 2026 Syllabus